AhmedKadry13/chrome-extension/README.md

 # chrome-extension
-google chrome extension for adding url to local storage built based on the following tutorial from free code camp https://www.youtube.com/watch?v=jS4aFq5-91M
+A google chrome extension for adding url to local storage built based on the following tutorial from free code camp https://www.youtube.com/watch?v=jS4aFq5-91M